intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 * Parameter 1: matrix(_ref), vector(_ref)
 * Return: vector

-Only floating-point type arguments are supported.
+Only single precision floating-point type arguments are supported.

 This function returns a vector that contains the fractional portion of each component in the input vector/matrix.